 Note: This trip is only available at certain water levels and under some circumstances your trip may be moved to the Upper New.

 Best for families who love hiking and want to try rafting

 If you and your loved ones are new to rafting but love hiking—or are experienced rafters who want to try a new section of river along with a scenic hike—let us recommend the Glade Creek Canyon rafting and hiking combo.
 This dynamic trip starts with a guided hike along Glade Creek (a tributary of the Upper New) where kids can enjoy swimming in pristine water at the base of a waterfall.

 After your hike and a picnic lunch, embark on a rafting trip down a remote section of the Upper New River.
 Further upstream than the commonly rafted “Upper New,” this trip is usually paddled in inflatable kayaks (singles and doubles available) and is packed with wildlife, beginner-friendly rapids, and chances to relax in nature.

 These are just our top three family rafting trips, but the options don’t stop here.
 To learn more, contact our adventure specialists at 877-580-0708.
-And remember, whichever section of river you choose, your child’s trip is on us—ages 6–11 raft free every day, all summer long.
+And remember, your child’s Upper New River trip is on us—ages 6–11 raft free every day all summer long!